PLOS/Dockerfiles/README.md

 Troubleshooting
 ---------------

-Some of our projects make use of PLOS's maven repository, and there is a different route to it if you are in network.
+Some of our projects make use of PLOS's maven repository, and there is a different route to it if you are in the PLOS network.
 New containers copy the host's resolve.conf file into the container.
 However, in Ubuntu 14, it seems this file is managed differently on the host.

 To allow resolve.conf to populate as it used to I had to open /etc/NetworkManager/NetworkManager.conf